-In this guide, our team will give you firsthand knowledge as to why Kickboxing & Muay Thai are fantastic activities & what you need to get started!
+In this guide, our team will give you firsthand information & knowledge as to why Kickboxing & Muay Thai are amazing martial arts, why you should start & what you need to get started!

 Why should you start Kickboxing/Muay Thai?

-Kickboxing & Muay Thai are fantastic martial arts for so many reasons, their benefits complement your physical, psychological, social and other aspects of life in a positive manner.
+Kickboxing & Muay Thai are fantastic martial arts for so many reasons, their benefits complement your physical, psychological, social, and many other aspects of life in a positive manner.